Way finding for those who wander lost on GT campus.

 Sketching and several iterations of ideation rounds lead to the design of the proposed solution.

-This is a storyboard and a tangible prototype of one of the ideas in the first stage of ideation
+This is a paper prototype for a tangible / wearable that connects to an digital platform.
+It was of one of the ideas in the first stage of ideation.

 User researcher.
 Designer.
 Created tangible and digital prototype